rreusser/beans/README.md

 Cool.
 You refactored someone's code into a totally killer feature that's gonna bump sales just a smidge.
 And then you went to lunch and found a quarter at the cash register.
 That's really great, but how many quarters did it cost to tell your co-worker about all this?
 I mean let's not obsess over it or anything, but it might be good to know.

 `beans` is a simple command line tool to help you understand the value of your time.
-With Growl notifications just to be sure you don't forget what your time is worth.
+It's a daemonized stopwatch that measures time in units of dollars and uses Growl notifications to periodically remind you what you're worth.

 ### Installation